 The Southern Ocean has shown little warming over recent decades, in stark contrast to the rapid warming observed in the Arctic.
 Along the northern flank of the Antarctic Circumpolar Current, however, the upper ocean has warmed substantially.
-Here we present analyses of oceanographic observations and general circulation model simulations showing that these patterns - of delayed warming south of the Antarctic Circumpolar Current and enhanced warming to the north - are fundamentally shaped by the Southern Ocean's meridional over-turning circulation: wind-driven upwelling of unmodified water from depth damps warming around Antarctica; greenhouse gas-induced surface heat uptake is largely balanced by anomalous northward heat transport associated with the equatorward flow of surface waters; and heat is preferentially stored where surface waters are subducted to the north.
+Here we present analyses of oceanographic observations and general circulation model simulations showing that these patterns-of delayed warming south of the Antarctic Circumpolar Current and enhanced warming to the north-are fundamentally shaped by the Southern Ocean's meridional overturning circulation: wind-driven upwelling of unmodified water from depth damps warming around Antarctica; greenhouse gas-induced surface heat uptake is largely balanced by anomalous northward heat transport associated with the equatorward flow of surface waters; and heat is preferentially stored where surface waters are subducted to the north.
 Further, these processes are primarily due to passive advection of the anomalous warming signal by climatological ocean currents; changes in ocean circulation are secondary.
 These findings suggest the Southern Ocean responds to greenhouse gas forcing on the centennial, or longer, timescale over which the deep ocean waters that are upwelled to the surface are warmed themselves.
 It is against this background of gradual warming that multidecadal Southern Ocean temperature trends must be understood.

-The surface of the Southern Ocean (SO), poleward of the ACC, has warmed by 0.02°/decade since 1950, while global-mean sea-surface temperature (SST) has increased by 0.08°/decade (Methods; Supplementary Fig. S1).
-Slow warming of the SO in response to greenhouse gas (GHG) forcing is also a ubiquitous feature of comprehensive general circulation model (GCM) simulations^{1-6}.
-Yet, both paleoclimate observations7 and GCMs4 show polar amplification in the Southern Hemisphere - with warming in the SO comparable to that in the Arctic - at millennial timescales.
+he surface of the Southern Ocean (SO), poleward of the Antarctic Circumpolar Current (ACC), has warmed by 0.02 °C per decade since 1950, whereas global-mean seasurface temperature (SST) has increased by 0.08 °C per decade (Methods and Supplementary Fig. 1).
+Slow warming of the SO in response to greenhouse gas (GHG) forcing is also a ubiquitous feature of comprehensive general circulation model (GCM) simulations1-7.
+Yet, both palaeoclimate observations and GCMs show polar amplification in the Southern Hemisphere-with warming in the SO comparable to that in the Arctic-at millennial timescales.
 That is, SO warming emerges rather slowly, but may become substantial.

-Delayed warming of the SO has been widely attributed to a large thermal inertia arising from storage of heat within very deep mixed layers^{1-5,7-9}.
-However, this link rests primarily on pioneering studies of climate change^{1,2} using early GCMs with crude representations of eddies and mixing that produced too much deep convection throughout the SO10 - suggesting that the role of vertical mixing has been overemphasized.
-Indeed, delayed SO warming robustly occurs within recent generations of GCMs that simulate more realistic convection10 and shallow SO mixed layers11.
-Moreover, the deepest mixed layers don't coincide with regions of delayed warming but, instead, are found11 within and just north of the ACC (40-50°S) where SSTs have been increasing rapidly $(0.11^{\circ}/\text{decade since 1950})$.
+Delayed warming of the SO has been widely attributed to a large thermal inertia arising from storage of heat within very deep mixed layers1-4,6,8-10.
+However, this link rests primarily on pioneering studies of climate change using early GCMs with crude representations of eddies and mixing that produced too much deep convection throughout the SO-suggesting that the role of vertical mixing has been overemphasized.
+Indeed, delayed SO warming robustly occurs within recent generations of GCMs that simulate more realistic convection and shallow SO mixed layers.
+Moreover, the deepest mixed layers do not coincide with regions of delayed warming but, instead, are found within and just north of the ACC (40°-50° S), where SSTs have been increasing rapidly (0.11 °C per decade since 1950).

 Several other processes have also been suggested.
-Near Antarctica, where a persistent halocline exists, freshening of the upper ocean can decrease SSTs by weakening convection and vertical mixing, thus reducing the upward flux of heat from relatively warm waters at depth^{1,12-14}.
-A strengthening and poleward shift of the surface westerlies - driven by stratospheric ozone depletion15 - may also act to cool the region south of the ACC via enhanced advection of cold surface waters northward^{15-17}.
-Moreover, the SO sea-surface may be shielded from radiative forcing, either by extensive sea-ice cover18 or by increased low-cloud reflectivity via enhanced wind-driven emissions of sea spray19.
-In this study, guided by observations and a hierarchy of models, we find that while the above processes may play a role, the primary source of delayed SO warming is the background ocean circulation.
+Near Antarctica, where a persistent halocline exists, freshening of the upper ocean can decrease SSTs by weakening convection and vertical mixing, thus reducing the upward flux of heat from relatively warm waters at depth1,13-15.
+A strengthening and poleward shift of the surface westerlies-driven by stratospheric ozone depletion-

+may also act to cool the region south of the ACC through enhanced advection of cold surface waters northwards16-18.
+Moreover, the SO sea surface may be shielded from radiative forcing, either by extensive sea-ice cover or by increased low-cloud reflectivity through enhanced wind-driven emissions of sea spray.
+In this study, guided by observations and a hierarchy of models, we find that, although the above processes may play a role, the primary source of delayed SO warming is the background ocean circulation.